lemked/IcoConverter/README.md

 Copyright (C) 2013 - Daniel Lemke <lemked@web.de>

-This application can be used to extract images from a .ICO file or a directory that contains .ICO files and save them into a image format like .PNG.
+This application can be used to extract images from an .ICO file or a directory that contains .ICO files and save them into an image format like .PNG, .BMP or .GIF.

   Usage: